enudler/kafka-consumer-manager/README.md

     *please note that prom-client is a peer-dependency meaning it have to exist in your application.
 * `PrometheusHistogramBuckets` &ndash; optional, array of doubles defining bucket size for kafka_request_duration_seconds_bucket in seconds in which the kafka message processing time of your service will be written. default values are: [0.001, 0.003, 0.005, 0.015, 0.03, 0.05, 0.1, 0.15, 0.2, 0.3, 0.4, 0.5]
+* `ConsumerGroupOffsetCheckerInterval` optional, the size of the check consumer group diff offset in milliseconds. default size is 5000.

 ##### AutoCommit: true settings